kanmeugne/kanmeugne.github.io/_posts/modsim/2020-10-04-2d-grid-obstacles.md

             ├── GridViewer.cpp
             └── ObstacleViewer.cpp
 ```
-> **Note**: the file tree of the project with the source (.cpp) and header (.h) files.
+> The file tree of the project with the source (.cpp) and header (.h) files.
 I am just going to discuss about the upgrade that I made from the previous version.
+{: .prompt-tip }

 Comparing to the [previous version][1], I have updated 3 existing objects --- *App*, *env::IGrid* and *env::Grid* --- and created 3 new objects --- *viewers::ObstacleViewer*, *env::ICellFunctor* and *viewers::ViewerMgr*.
 More details below.